google/data-layer-helper/README.md

 ### Processing the Past
-Tools that are loaded onto the page asynchronously or lazily will appreciate that you can also opt to process message that were pushed onto the dataLayer in the past.
+Tools that are loaded onto the page asynchronously or lazily will appreciate that you can also opt to process message that were pushed onto the data layer in the past.
 This can be done by passing true as the third parameter in the `DataLayerHelper` constructor.

 ```js